 Transferring A Case Out Of The Dublin Mayor’s Court

 In Ohio, you have the right to have your case heard in a ‘court of record’, and the Dublin Mayor’s Court is not a ‘court of record’.
 That means you can transfer your case to a ‘court of record’ if you choose.
 You also have the right to appeal the decision in the Dublin Mayor’s Court.
 If you transfer the case or appeal, the case starts over in a Municipal Court.
 The Municipal Court which then hears your case depends on the county where the alleged offense occurred: either the Franklin County Municipal Court, the Delaware Municipal Court, or the Marysville Municipal Court.
 Whether you should transfer your case to a Municipal Court is an important decision, and it would be helpful to speak with an experienced attorney before making that decision.

-My practice is focused on DUI/OVI defense and criminal defense, and I regularly represent clients in the Dublin Mayor’s Court.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide personal service to my clients.
-My fees are on the high end, but the initial phone consultation is free.
-If you would like to discuss how I can help with your case in the Dublin Mayor’s Court, EMAIL ME or call me at 614-717-1177 to arrange a free phone consultation.
+Our practice is focused on DUI / OVI defense and criminal defense, and we regularly represent clients in the Dublin Mayor’s Court.
+For more information about us, please see our profile, and for more details about our practice, please see the firm overview.
+You can also see what clients say and review our past case results.
+We limit the number of cases we accept so we can provide personal service to our clients.
+Our fees are on the high end, but the initial phone consultation is free.
+If you would like to discuss how we can help with your case in the Dublin Mayor’s Court, EMAIL or call us at 614-717-1177 to arrange a free phone consultation.